sj26/mailcatcher/README.md

 The brave can get the source from [the GitHub repository][mailcatcher-github].

+### Bundler

+Please don't put mailcatcher into your Gemfile.
+It will conflict with your applications gems at some point.

+Instead, pop a note in your README stating you use mailcatcher.
+Simply run `gem install mailcatcher` then `mailcatcher` to get started.

 ### RVM

 Under RVM your mailcatcher command may only be available under the ruby you install mailcatcher into.
 To prevent this, and to prevent gem conflicts, install mailcatcher into a dedicated gemset and create wrapper scripts: